Enforce Custody Orders in Wisconsin

 Hold the other parent in contempt of court when orders are not followed

-In some cases, the offender may be required to reimburse for attorney fees and damages.
-Fines are more common than jail time because often the violations don’t warrant jail time and removing a parent from the child’s life would go against the best interests of the child.
+In some cases, the offending parent may also be required to reimburse for attorney fees and damages.
+Fines are more common than jail time as the violations often don’t warrant such severe punishment.
+Not to mention that removing a parent from the child’s life would go against their best interests.

-If you are in a situation where there is repeated violations of your custody agreement, proper documentation detailing the violations are going to help your case.
+If you’re in a situation where there are repeated violations of your custody agreement, proper documentation detailing the violations is going to go a long way in helping your case.

 The more details you can provide, the easier it will be for your attorney to make a case.
 Include dates, description of the circumstances, and any additional facts pertaining to the violation.
-If you have paperwork that backs up your claims, like a police report for example, make copies and provide them to your attorney.
+If you have paperwork that backs up your claims, like a police report, make copies and provide them to your attorney.